paperplanefactory/paperplane-photography-theme/README.md

 # Paperplane photography theme
 ![Paperplane photography theme](https://www.paperplanefactory.com/ppuploads/repository-open-graph-template.jpg)

-## A WordPress theme for photographers.
+## A WordPress theme for photographers
 This theme is designed to enhance pictures.
 UX and UI elements are designed to have the least possible impact on the observation of images.